The 11 Best Dildos for Beginners to Start Your Journey With a Bang

 This is the best type of dildo for those looking to simulate the real experience.
 A high-quality, well-lubed toy can feel just like the real thing!
 While realistic dildos are often made of PVC or other plastics, you’re best sticking with a silicone toy, as these are far more body safe and will last much longer.

-If the veiny shafts of realistic dildos turn you off, this type is right for you.
+If the veiny shafts of realistic dildos turn you off, non-phallic dildos are right for you.
 Not confined to realism, this kind of dildo can come in all sorts of shapes and sizes.
 This is the type to go for if you’re looking for an ultra-smooth or non-realistic texture (ribbed, beaded, etc).

 Technically, any dildo can be used anally.
 But many dildos are designed with anal in mind – these often will be a little shorter, more tapered, and have a wide, flared base to ensure safe extraction.
 If you’re eyeing up a dildo for anal, these qualities will ensure the most pleasurable experience.